Call for Papers

 Presenters should consider submissions that address some targeted topics including:

-- policies that impact PBS including Every Student Succeeds Act, Medicaid, etc.,
+- policies that impact positive behavior support including Every Student Succeeds Act, Medicaid, etc.,

 - alignment of PBIS with other initiatives such as trauma informed practices, mental health, restorative justice, etc.

-- practical applications of PBS in school and classroom settings,
+- practical applications of positive behavior support in school and classroom settings,

-- the role of various disciplines or personnel in PBS implementation, and
+- the role of various disciplines or personnel in positive behavior support implementation, and

 - collaborations between families, schools, agencies and communities.

-The APBS Conference would encourage presenters to consider submitting a symposium with 3-4 speakers on a relevant topic.
+The APBS Training & Education Committee would encourage presenters to consider submitting a symposium with 3-4 speakers on a relevant topic.
 High quality symposium submissions will be given strong consideration for acceptance.

 The APBS Conference Committee will be accepting submissions online for oral presentations and posters.
 Please indicate during the submission process whether your presentation is a Strategies/Tools, Conceptual, or Research-based presentation.